ricksinclair/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio
-A responsive portfolio using vanilla CSS &amp; HTML5
+a professional portfolio site using HTML/CSS